gorpipe/gor/documentation/src/functions.rst

    * - ``CONTAINSANY(str,lit-list) : bool``
      - Returns true if the string contains any of the string literals in the list.
 Not case-sensitive.
 Same as :ref:`contains`.
      - :ref:`contains`
+   * - ``CONTAINSCOUNT(str,lit-list) : int``
+     - Returns the number of elements in the comma separated list that are in the lit-list.
+     - :ref:`containscount`
    * - ``CSCONTAINS(str,lit-list) : bool``
      - Case-sensitive version of :ref:`CONTAINS`.
      - :ref:`contains`